NOAA-OWP/noah-owp-modular/nwm_baseline_vars_dev_notes.md

 To be added to BMI output_vars and confirm that GH is weighted average of GHV (under canopy) and GHB (bare ground).
 Also note that all energy balance terms likely affected by pseudo-PET calculations in surface mode.
 Might require two-way coupling for enhanced accuracy.

 I don't see where GH is being calculated in Noah-OM.
+Thus, we'd need to calculate GH as weighted average of GHV and GHB.

 # TRAD